-Cheryl's performance on The X Factor 2018 has prompted complaints to Ofcom.
+Cheryl has hit back after her performance on The X Factor 2018 prompted complaints to Ofcom.

 Cheryl sang her brand new single Love Made Me Do It on Sunday's show, four years since she released her last album 'Only Human'.